How to Find out If Someone Died in the House You're Buying

 You can start by asking your buyer's agent, but you might just receive an assurance that most listing agents will note information such as this in the agent comments of the MLS listing.
 It's unlikely that the property has been the scene of a death if there's no notation.

 But if a death occurred within the past three years in California, it's considered a material fact and must be disclosed.
-And some selling agents will go the extra mile, disclosing deaths that occur even outside the prescribed window of time simply because it's a material consideration for many buyers.
+And some selling agents will go the extra mile, disclosing deaths that occurred even outside the prescribed window of time simply because it's a material consideration for many buyers.

 Keep in mind that some classes are protected, such as sellers who've died from AIDS.
 Sellers should disclose the death if it happened within three years in California, but the cause of death is confidential if it was due to AIDS.